anty-filidor/network_diffusion/docs/source/flat_spreading_example.rst

         par = fs.sir_diffusion(M, fract_I=0.08, beta_coeff=0.2,
         gamma_coeff=0.2, name='Les_miserables_W_Hugo_graph')

 By saving results of ``sir_diffusion`` to variables above there is a possibility to visualise experiment.

 **Visualisation**

 User is able to visualise SIR diffusion in two ways:
     * by cumulative figure of state of all nodes
-    * by animated figure showing state in each eopch of:
+    * by animated figure showing state in each eopch of
         * nodes
         * nodes and edges